Mberic/signature/README.md

 ## Future developments

-- Fractional NFT management
+- Asset management
-- Use voice recognition to capture handshake when in position
+- Signature aggregation
+- Marketplace
+- SVG drawing canvas.
+To allow creators to make custom illustrations that they'll use in the DApp
+- *Use 3D illustrations instead of 2D (Currently, researching the feasibility of this)

 ## References
 - [Pose estimation](https://www.tensorflow.org/lite/examples/pose_estimation/overview#:~:text=Pose%20estimation%20is%20the%20task,key%20body%20joints%20(keypoints).)